discentem/cavorite/README.md

 > This is not yet tested automatically in Github Actions.

+> Special thanks to [korylprince](https://github.com/korylprince) for implementing go-plugin support in Cavorite!

 1. Compile `cavorite` with `make` and then compile some plugin.
 If you want to compile the example plugin, run `make with_localstore_plugin`.

 1. Set environment variables for cavorite and the plugin you compiled.
 For example: